 - 6.3.1 Development limits are a planning policy tool in the Local Plan, to help to achieve the locational strategy for new development.
 The Draft Local Plan's aims and objectives set out that development will be expected to be in sustainable locations, within and around existing urban areas in order to protect the Borough's green infrastructure network.
-The development limits help preserve the distinctive identities of existing settlements, protect the open countryside between settlements and preserve the countryside's intrinsic character and beauty.
-There are a number of other non housing allocations beyond development limits that are considered appropriate locations for their identified use (Policies E1, E2 and E3). - 6.3.2 The limits, defined through the Policy H 3, will provide more certainty as to where development will or will not generally be permitted. - 6.3.3 Work to identify where the edge of the built up area ends and the countryside begins has been undertaken in the preparation of these limits to development.
+The development limits help preserve the distinctive identities of existing settlements, protect the open countryside between settlements and preserve the countryside's intrinsic character and beauty. - 6.3.2 The limits, defined through the policy above, will provide more certainty as to where development will or will not generally be permitted . - 6.3.3 Work to identify where the edge of the built up area ends and the countryside begins has been undertaken in the preparation of these limits to development.
 This has taken into account factors such as the nature of the land use or building and whether it would be typically located within the urban area or the countryside.
 The limits follow clearly defined permanent features, such as walls, fences or roads wherever possible. - 6.3.4 The development limits have been drawn to include areas identified for future planned growth of housing and employment adjoining the urban area, such as Skerningham, Greater Faverdale, West Park Garden Village and Great Burdon.
 In addition to the main urban area a similar exercise has been undertaken for the Borough's villages.
 It should be noted that not all of the Borough's villages have development limits.
 In these areas policies relating to development in the countryside will apply.